lucas17955/NOS_Automation_Testing_Lucas/README.md

 3. View the test results in the terminal.

+## Project Structure

+- **tests/**: Directory containing test scripts.
+    - **test_users_CRUD.py**: Test script for CRUD operations on users.
+- **utils/**: Directory containing utility functions.
+    - **api_requests.py**: Module for making API requests.
+    - **config.py**: Configuration settings for the project.
+- **requirements.txt**: File listing the project dependencies.
+- **README.md**: Markdown file containing project documentation.
+- **.gitignore**: File specifying which files and directories to ignore in version control.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+Contributions to this project are welcome!
+If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).